developer-zebra/developer-zebra-site/src/emdk-for-android/7-3/guide/samapiusage/index.md

         private SAMType findCompatibleSAM(Tag aTag) {

                 /**
-               Please refer to documentation below to identify card tag type and return the matching SAMType
+               Refer to link below for documentation describing how to identify card tag type and how to return the matching SAMType https://developer.android.com/guide/topics/connectivity/nfc/nfc
-               https://developer.android.com/guide/topics/connectivity/nfc/nfc
                 */
         }
     }